 MENU & SPIRITS

 We started with the Local Greens and Roasted Beet Salad.
-Both were seasoned very well.
 Tablemate and former Houston Press Editor, Phaedra Cook expressed her appreciation of the Chef’s attention to the small detail of seasoning the salad.
 Crispy, warm and cheesy pimento fritters, Deep fried oysters on a bed of shaved brussels, and the F&T Wangz were served next.
 The lighter dishes were served with the Ripe Tide, a light a floral gin based cocktail.

 The Duck Confit, Roasted Rack of Braised Venison and Bacon wrapped Pork Loin were beautiful.
 They glistened in the spaces natural lighting.
 Here, Monique showcased her art by serving three cocktails, each a tad boozer than its successor.
 These big dishes were paired with an old fashioned made with vintage whisky, a super smokey mezcal cocktail called the El Vaquero, and my favorite, The Nearshore.
 The base of this cocktail is Bank 7 rum, an outstanding blend of 23 rums from 8 distilleries from 7 origins.
 Although these cocktails were classic in creation, I suggest you only have two.
 Or have three and call an Uber.

 Concluding our afternoon (It’s like 4:30 pm at this point) were three sweet and luscious desserts!
 I am a huge fan of desserts, but not chocolate so much.
 I could have easily eaten my weight in Field & Tides’ Strawberries & Cream dish of macerated strawberries , vanilla crème frâche, basil syrup and shortbread.
-Chef Lenig’s Southern classic styled Pineapple Upside Down Cake was “stupid good.”
-The pineapple was baked into the bottom crust!
+The Southern classic styled Pineapple Upside Down Cake was “stupid good.”
+Pineapple is baked into the bottom crust!
 The Chocolate Alabama Stack Cake stole the show with its multiple layers of bourbon chocolate soaked sponge cake.
 Though I didn’t taste it, I must admit, it was stunning!

 FIELD & TIDES IS LOCATED IN HISTORIC HEIGHTS DISTRICT